oferei/unity-scripting-crawler/README.md

 			Function definition is a dictionary with the following keys:
 				1. "template" - Template postfix if relevant (e.g. ".<T>") or None
 				* "params" - List of function parameters, which are dictionaries with the following keys:
-					1. "name" - Name of parameter
+					1. "name" - Name of parameter (could be None)
 					* "type" - Type of parameter
 					* "default" - Default value or None
 				* "returnType" - Return type